A gentle craftsman who gave a new dimension to the daily sports column, Frank Graham covered the Giants for the New York Sun as early as 1916.

 Graham set the pattern for the reportorial column, as distinguished from the editorial essay.
 His absolute ear for dialogue, his extraordinary memory, and unfailing taste put his "conversation pieces" in a class by themselves.
 Though his style was widely copied, the simple declarative sentence never served his imitators the way it obeyed him.

-Frank left the Sun for a turn as Look magazine's sports editor, retired from that position to write books (biographies of Lou Gehrig, John McGraw, and Al Smith, as well as informal histories of the Giants, Yankees, and Dodgers) and worked his last years as columnist for the New York Journal-American.
+Graham left the Sun for a turn as Look Magazine's sports editor, then retired from that position to write books (biographies of Lou Gehrig, John McGraw, and Al Smith, as well as informal histories of the Giants, Yankees, and Dodgers).
+He worked his last years as columnist for the New York Journal-American.